 "Cream of Lard" Armour's "Simon Pure" Leaf Lard

-“Simon Pure” is finest leaf fat tried out in open kettles.
-Cream of shortening as well as “cream of lard.”
-Use it for breads, cake, biscuits and pastry.
-Use it for deep fat frying.
+"Simon Pure" is the finest leaf fat tried out in open kettles.
+Cream of shortening as well as "cream of lard."
+Use it for bread, cake, biscuits, and pastry.
+Use it for deep-fat frying.